omarXzain/401-reading-notes/read13.md

 - Residual plots are a good way to visualize the errors in your data.
 If you have done a good job then your data should be randomly scattered around line zero.
 If you see structure in your data, that means your model is not capturing some thing.

 ![](https://d2mvzyuse3lwjc.cloudfront.net/doc/en/UserGuide/images/Graphic_Residual_Analysis/Graphic_Residual_Analysis-3.jpg?v=10730)

-Types of Linear Regression
+## More about Linear Regression type
 Simple linear regression 1 dependent variable (interval or ratio), 1 independent variable (interval or ratio or dichotomous)

-Multiple linear regression 1 dependent variable (interval or ratio) , 2+ independent variables (interval or ratio or dichotomous)
+- Multiple linear regression 1 dependent variable (interval or ratio) , 2+ independent variables (interval or ratio or dichotomous)

-Logistic regression 1 dependent variable (dichotomous), 2+ independent variable(s) (interval or ratio or dichotomous)
+- Logistic regression 1 dependent variable (dichotomous), 2+ independent variable(s) (interval or ratio or dichotomous)

-Ordinal regression 1 dependent variable (ordinal), 1+ independent variable(s) (nominal or dichotomous)
+- Ordinal regression 1 dependent variable (ordinal), 1+ independent variable(s) (nominal or dichotomous)

-Multinomial regression 1 dependent variable (nominal), 1+ independent variable(s) (interval or ratio or dichotomous)

-Discriminant analysis 1 dependent variable (nominal), 1+ independent variable(s) (interval or ratio)
 -------------------------------------------------------------------------------